fmerg/vsslib/README.md

 their packets, these must be explicitly passed into the recovery operation so that the respective proofs verify.

-This can be done as follows, where the `index` field stands for the respective shareholder's index.

 ```js
 try {
   const { recovered } = await recoverPublic(ctx, packets, {